Jacqueline-Stiehl/pwa-texteditor-jstiehl/README.md

 ## Contributing/Acknowledgements

 Tips from University of Minnesota Full Stack Bootcamp instructor Gary Almes and notes from class sessions.
+Our instructor gave us notes/code to help with this assignment.

 Tips from class TA Katy Vincent.